Open a Restaurant in Norway

 The opening of a restaurant in Norway must follow several legal requirements both in matters of company formation regulations and regarding compliance with the provisions of the Food Act in this country.

 Our law firm in Norway can assist you with the registration process for your enterprise with the local authorities as well as familiarize you with the legislation concerning restaurant licensing in this country.
+We are also at your disposal with services for immigration to Norway.

 The set-up of a restaurant in Norway implies the typical procedure of registration for business entities with the local authorities.
 As a food business owner you will have to choose a legal form in which to organize you restaurant.
 You might open a limited liability company, or you might prefer instead a Ansvarlig selskap (ANS) which stands for a general partnership and which has no initial investment requirements.

 The registration documentation can be elaborated by our Norwegian lawyers and filed with the Norwegian Register (Foretaksregisteret) so that you can have more time for the acquisitions and other organizational aspects of your restaurant in Norway.
+If you are a foreigner and want to open a restaurant, our immigration lawyers in Norway can assist you in moving here.

 In Norway, restaurants fall under the supervision of a national authority in matters of food quality and safety of the consumer.
 This body is called The Norwegian Food Safety Authority which is a governmental organization responsible with the verification of plant, fish and animal health, from the stage of production up to the processing and sale of food products.
 Anyone who wants to start a business in Norway in the food sector must know that, in order to function, a restaurant needs to obtain approval from the Norwegian Food Safety Authority.
 This body has to verify the hygiene conditions, the freezing systems as well as the qualification of the employees of a Norwegian restaurant.